mzabaluev/digest-hash-rs/README.md

 Some commonly used representation choices are made available with helper functions defined in module `personality`.

-There is one principled choice that is made up front: the standard types representing linear byte containers (e.g. byte slices, `Vec<u8>`, UTF-8 strings) are transparent to hashing.
-This means that if one runs a digest algorithm over a chunked data stream, the hash output is independent from the parameters of chunking.
-To implement protection against preimage attacks misrepresenting the structured data, the implementer may need to do explicit "salting" using the structural information.

 ## License

 Licensed under either of